msainsburydale/NeuralEstimators.jl/docs/src/examples/data_expert_summaries.md

 ## Expert summaries only

-A neural estimator based only on expert summary statistics (see, e.g., [Gerber and Nychka, 2021](https://onlinelibrary.wiley.com/doi/abs/10.1002/sta4.382); [Rai et al., 2024](https://onlinelibrary.wiley.com/doi/abs/10.1002/env.2845)) can be constructed by setting the summary network to be the identity function and providing the summary statistics as a matrix.
-For convenience, several [User-defined summary statistics](@ref) are provided with the package.
+A neural estimator based only on user-defined expert summary statistics (see, e.g., [Gerber and Nychka, 2021](https://onlinelibrary.wiley.com/doi/abs/10.1002/sta4.382); [Rai et al., 2024](https://onlinelibrary.wiley.com/doi/abs/10.1002/env.2845); [Lambe et al, 2026](https://arxiv.org/abs/2506.01258)) can be constructed by omitting the summary network and providing the expert summaries as a matrix.

 ### Sampling parameters and simulating data